+Appendix 1 Suregularing Disc

-Safeguarding Disclosure Form
+Safeguarding Disc losure Form

-Please complete this form following any disclosure and return it to the Designated Safeguarding Lead (Afsana
+Please complete this form follow ing any disclosure and returr n it to the Designated Safeguarding Lead (Afsana

-as you can.
+Khanam) immediately.
+Use the cl nild's/parent's word as much as you can.
 Do not add information.
 Only write what

-heard and observed.
+you heard and observed.
 Do not give your opinion.

 Date Time Place of conversation/ incident

 Child's name Class Names of people present

 Person Reporting

 Disclosure

-(Please continue at the back of this page, sign, print name and date)
+(Please continue at the back of this page, sign, print t name and date)

 Signed by person reporting Date

 Print name

-Signed DSL Date rece received
+Signed DSL Date received

 Print name

-Action to be taken (by whom) Action ta ken and completed (by whom date and time)
+Action to be taken (by whom) Action taken and completed (by whom date and time)

+-